Master of Science in Nursing

 - Instructional strategies and technologies

 If you are a CoxHealth employee you may qualify for up to $1,200 per year in tuition reimbursement.
-To verify if you qualify contact Human Resources at 417-269-3000.
-CoxHealth RN’s are eligable for a 20% tuition discount.
+For verification of qualification, contact Human Resources at 417-269-3000.

-To receive MSN Preceptor Handbooks and Forms, please contact Julianna Jacomb at 417/269-8376 or Julianna.Jacomb@coxcollege.edu.
+To receive MSN Preceptor Handbooks and Forms, please contact Julianna Ball at 417/269-8376 or Julianna.Ball@coxcollege.edu.

 For more information contact: